Atrial Fibrillation Medications

 Overview of side effects

 Antiplatelets (aspirin) can increase your risk of bleeding.
-Even though you can buy aspirin over the counter, it is important that you do not take more than the dose prescribed by your doctor.
+You can buy aspirin over the counter.
+But, do not take more than the dose prescribed.
 Report any of the symptoms listed below to your health care professional.

 Anticoagulants increase the risk of bleeding.
-If you are prescribed warfarin, a monthly blood test is necessary to monitor and achieve optimal dosing.
+If you are prescribed warfarin, you need a monthly blood test to check for the best dose.
 Read our patients' guide to taking warfarin.

-The newer direct acting oral anticoagulants don’t require the monthly blood test.
-But it’s important to take them as directed for stroke prevention.
+The newer DOACs don’t require a monthly blood test.
+But it’s important to take them as directed to prevent stroke.
 View and print: What are Direct-Acting Oral Anticoagulants?
 (PDF)

 Important precautions when taking anti-clotting medications

-- Call your health care professional right away if you have any unusual bleeding or bruising
+- Call your health care professional right away if you have unusual bleeding or bruising.

 - If you forget to take your daily anticoagulant dose, don't take an extra one to catch up.
-Follow your health care professional's directions about what to do if you miss a dose.
+Follow your health care professional's directions about what to do.

-Always talk to your health care professional about switching from one anticoagulant to another (including changing to a generic version).
-Even small variations of a dose can cause problems.
+Always talk to your health care professional about switching from one blood thinner to another.
+This includes changing to a generic version.
+Even small changes in a dose can cause problems.

-- Always tell your doctor, dentist and pharmacist that you take one of these medicines.
-This is especially important before you start taking a new medication or have any procedure that can cause bleeding.
+- Always tell your health care professionals, including dentist and pharmacist, that you take these medications.
+This is especially important before you take a new medication or have a procedure that can cause bleeding.

 - If you are taking warfarin, discuss any new medications with your health care professionals.
-Many drugs change how warfarin works in your body.
-Even vitamins (and some foods) could change the effect.
+Many medications change how warfarin works in your body.
+Vitamins and some foods could also change the effect.

-It's wise to take extra care with contact sports or any other situation that might risk unnecessary trauma.
-Here are some things to watch for or report to your physician if you:
+Take extra care with contact sports or any situation that might risk trauma.
+Here are some things to watch for or report to your health care professional:

 - Have an accident of any kind